Pylons/pyramid/docs/narr/models.rst

 Models
 ======

 A :term:`model` class is typically a simple Python class defined in a module.
-References to these classes and instances of such classes are omnipresent in :app:`Pyramid`:
+References to these classes and instances of such classes are omnipresent in :app:`Pyramid` when :term:`traversal` is used to build an application:

 - Model instances make up the object graph that :app:`Pyramid` will walk over when :term:`traversal` is used.